SiyiP/linked-blog-starter-md/11 HEENT/FPC Neuro Exam II_Milano.md

 if they have all the <mark style="background: #FFF3A3A6;">5,6,7,8 all impactd, they are in the cerebellopontine angle </mark>
 - most likely<mark style="background: #FFF3A3A6;"> schwannoma of CN 8 getting big and hitting all these nerves </mark>!!! think of huge tumors if many things are disrupted
 CN
-1. olfacotry - don't test on most ppl unless thy complain
+1. olfactory - don't test on most ppl unless thy complain
-	1. give smell coffe/ pb or something one nostril at a time
+	1. give smell coffee/pb or something one nostril at a time
 	2. smoking causes this, degen parkinsins and alzheimers, and trauma - like disrupting the olfacotry bulb
 2. optic nerve
 	1. <mark style="background: #FFF3A3A6;">fundoscopic</mark> exam - taking a light in magnifyng glass to look at back of eye